 5. Repeat with the second cap and stud.

-If you’re interested in the bib pattern and video instructions they can be found here: How To Sew A Baby Bib and Apply Snaps.
+If you're interested in the bib pattern and video instructions they can be found here: How To Sew A Baby Bib and Apply Snaps.
 The baby bib pattern comes with two different neck options, one that snaps in the back and one that snaps on the side.
+The videos are broken into easy steps and the techniques can be used on other projects.